 1. Create a strong user account password.

-- The best passwords are long and contain a mix of uppercase letters, lowercase letters, numbers, and special characters.
+- The best passwords are long (10-12 characters or more) and contain a mix of uppercase letters, lowercase letters, numbers or special characters.

 - Passwords should not be based on words because of the risks of them being discovered by dictionary attack techniques.